by: Dirk Stans

 The two phases of new product introduction

-The prototyping and industrialisation phases
+The prototyping and industrialization phases

 In the electronics manufacturing industry, especially when it comes to Printed Circuit Board (PCB)